Can I Get Car Insurance If I Don’t Have A No Claims Bonus?

 Protecting your no claims bonus is an option with some car insurers.
 Essentially, you pay a little extra each month to keep your no claims discount intact, no matter what happens.

 Confused about no claims discounts?
 Not sure where you stand with your driving history?
 Give us a call today, and our experts can get help explain the different options.
 Call us Mon-Fri between 8.30am and 5.30pm on 0818 224433 or 042 9359051.
+Alternatively, you can get an immediate insurance quote using our online quote engine.

 All Information in this post is accurate as of the date of publishing.